bediger4000/estimate_pi/README.md

 pseudo-randomly, calculate the square of the distance, and count all the points that lie inside the quarter of a unit circle.

+You just need a loop counter, a count of points inside the circle, seed the random number generator, and make a simple floating point calculation.

 For 100,000,000 pseudo-randomly-chosen points:

 ```